Explore

 Spread the love by using #TheWestfjordsWay or #Vestfjarðaleiðin while travelling along Vestfjarðaleiðin.

 Valagil is a spectacular ravine, complete with mighty waterfall and made from layers upon layers of ancient lava.
 You will find Valagil at the landward end of Álftafjörður, not too far from Súðavík.
 There is a marked footpath to the ravine from the road.
 Some say the ravine is named after the falcons (valur is Icelandic for falcon) which reported used to nest there.
-Other people say it is named after a woman called Vala who is said to have fallen to her death in the gully (hundreds of years ago).
+Other people say it is named after a woman called Vala who is said to have fallen to her death in the gully centuries ago.

 The town of Ísafjörðurlies in Skutulsfjörður fjord.
 The fjord ends in two distinct valleys: Engidalur to the left and Tungudalur to the right.
-Tungudalur is the playground of Ísafjörður - and a very pretty place to boot.
+Tungudalur is the playground of Ísafjörður.
 This is where you'll find a small but perfectly formed waterfall, one of the region's best established and maintained forests, a full scale golf course, dozens of beautiful summerhouses, and the town's famous skiing centre.
 The towns excellent campsite is located in Tungudalur, great camping facilities, a playground and a beach volleyball course.

 From the mountan Klofningur is a panoramic view over Breidafjordur Bay, Snaefellsnes Peninsula and Bardaströnd.
 Viewing dial.